 Foothill Securities, Inc. (“Foothill Securities”) (CRD#1027) has many different complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors such as yourself.
+If you have suffered investment losses at Foothill Securities due to broker misconduct, fraud, or negligence, you may be entitled to recover those losses through legal action.
 At the Law Offices of Robert Wayne Pearce, we have investigated Foothill Securities, its regulatory and customer complaints, and have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.

 If you believe you have a claim against Foothill Securities, you should strongly consider hiring an investment fraud lawyer.
 You should not wait until it’s too late to file a claim.
 The Law Offices of Robert Wayne Pearce, P.A., offers free consultations.
-Give us a call at 800-732-2889.
 Let’s discuss your case and see what we can do to help you get the compensation you need and deserve.

 Can I Sue Foothill Securities?

 If you’ve lost money caused by Foothill Securities and/or its employees’ misconduct then the answer is, YES, you can sue Foothill Securities, but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
-Attorney Robert Wayne Pearce has over 40 years of personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Foothill Securities in FINRA arbitration proceedings but WIN that arbitration.
-The easiest way to know if you have a viable case against Foothill Securities is to call Attorney Pearce at our office at 800-732-2889.
+Attorney Robert Wayne Pearce has extensive personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Foothill Securities in FINRA arbitration proceedings but WIN that arbitration.
+The easiest way to know if you have a viable case against Foothill Securities is to contact Attorney Pearce at our office.

 What is Foothill Securities?